JosePedroDias/geo-logger/README.md

 ## what?

 HTTP server for storing GPS coords and querying them.
-Saves to JSON file every n mins.
+All data processed in memory, stored to JSON file every n minutes.
+You can perform some interesting operations on the raw data (filters and transforms, see below).